 k.
 Persons who are exercising, such as jogging, bicycling, or swimming, etc, either alone or in small groups where physical distancing of 6 feet or greater can be maintained.
 A facial covering should be kept accessible in the event of encountering a larger group.

-l.
-Private residences are exempt, but hallways, elevators and other common areas of apartment buildings, condominiums and other medium or high density residential structures are not exempt.
+I. Private residences are exempt, but hallways, elevators and other common areas of apartment buildings, condominiums and other medium or high density residential structures are not exempt.
 All gatherings in private residencies with non-household members are strongly encouraged to follow recommended social distancing and mask wearing guidelines.

 m.
 Persons seated for the purpose of dining in any restaurant or business that provides food and/or drink for on premises consumption.

 3. Facial coverings shall fit snugly and securely against the side of the face.
 Cloth facial coverings are preferred and should include multiple layers of fabric.
 Surgical and other medical masks (e.g. N95) are not required and should be preserved for healthcare personnel.

-4. Businesses shall not allow anyone to enter or remain in their establishment unless they are wearing a facial covering.
-No business shall serve anyone without a facial cover unless seated and eating or drinking consumables served by the establishment or unless that person expressly notifies the business that they have an aforementioned exemption.
+4. Businesses shall not allow anyone to enter or remain in their establishment unless they are wearing a facial covering and no business shall serve anyone without a facial cover unless seated and eating or drinking consumables served by the establishment or unless that person expressly notifies the business that they have an aforementioned exemption.

 5. Any business failing to enforce this Directive or person refusing to leave an establishment when requested due to no facial covering will be subject to civil citations for their violation of this Directive as well as criminal sanctions.

 6. All businesses shall post signage in a place visible to those entering to remind customers of this requirement.
 Sample wording will be provided in digital format by the Hamilton County Health Department.